 On January 12, 1996, a jury convicted Hill of first degree murder.
 He was sentenced to life in prison without parole.

-The attorney handling Hill’s appeal looked into Lewis’s case and discovered that about nine months after Hill was convicted, Lewis, who was facing a charge that carried a 15-year mandatory minimum sentence, pleaded guilty to a lesser charge and received a 2½ year sentence.
+The attorney handling Hill’s appeal looked into Lewis’s case and discovered that about nine months after Hill was convicted, Lewis, who was facing a charge that carried a 15-year mandatory minimum sentence, pled guilty to a lesser charge and received a 2½ year sentence.

 During that court hearing, the judge was told that Lewis had been promised consideration for his testimony against Shular and Hill.
 Further investigation by the appellate lawyer uncovered a memorandum prepared by Lewis’s attorney detailing the negotiations between Lewis and the prosecution and verifying the existence of a deal.